michaelcourcy/kasten-cnpg/readme.md

 With kasten create a backup of the namespace `my-cnpg-app` check if a new backup object has been created.

 Delete the restorepoint and check if the backup object has been removed.

+# Making sure you "backup" all the "backups"

+The blueprint create a cnpg backup object during the blueprint backup action, but when blueprint backup action are triggered Kasten has already captured all the specs and the new cnpg backup object won't be included in the restorepoint.

+You should create another policy that only capture cnpg backup object.
+This policy can have a high frequency because it only capture cnpg backup objects.